Side-by-side comparison chart of debt avalanche vs snowball repayment methods

 This approach is mathematically optimal.
 By attacking high-rate debt first, you reduce the principal accruing the most interest each billing cycle.
 Over a multi-year payoff timeline, the interest savings can run into thousands of dollars compared to minimum-payment strategies.

-For example, if you hold a credit card at 24% APR and a personal loan at 12% APR, the avalanche method tells you to throw everything at the credit card first.
-Understanding how compound interest accelerates debt growth — covered in detail in our guide on how interest rate compounding costs you more than you expect — makes the logic behind this strategy immediately clear.
+If you hold a credit card at 24% APR and a personal loan at 12% APR, the avalanche method tells you to throw everything at the credit card first.
+Understanding how compound interest accelerates debt growth, covered in detail in our guide on how interest rate compounding costs you more than you expect, makes the logic behind this strategy immediately clear.

-Key Takeaway: The debt avalanche eliminates high-APR balances first, cutting total interest paid.
+Key Takeaway: Eliminating high-APR balances first cuts total interest paid.
 With the average credit card APR near 21.51% per Federal Reserve G.19 data, targeting high-rate debt first can save hundreds to thousands of dollars over a repayment timeline.

 How Does the Debt Snowball Method Work?